Cheetah Girls' Sabrina Bryan Marries Jordan Lundberg

 Cheetah Girl Sabrina Bryan has a new title: Bride.

 The 34-year-old actress and musical performer married her beau Jordan Lundberg on Saturday.
-She and the 27-year-old strategic accounts manager tied the knot at Wayne Newton's Casa De Shenandoah in Las Vegas, People reported.
+She and the 27-year-old strategic accounts manager tied the knot at Wayne Newton's private residence in Las Vegas, E!
+News has confirmed.

 Kiely Williams, who was Bryan's bandmate in the Cheetah Girls musical group and her co-star in the Disney Original Movies of the same name some 15 years ago, served as one of her maids-of-honor—returning the favor, as Bryan had been her maid-of-honor at her wedding in 2016.

 The bride wore a long sleeve, backless, custom fairytale Hayley Paige ball gown, featuring an illusion neckline, beaded handmade appliqués and a layered tulle skirt.
-She also wore a custom-made reception dress with a plunging neckline and low back detailing, from the same designer.
+She also wore a custom-made reception dress with a plunging neckline and low back detailing, from the same designer, according to People, which first reported the news.
 The groom wore a dark tux.

 Bryan told Bridal Guide that she first visited the venue when she and Newton were contestants on Dancing With the Stars in 2007.
 Several of their co-stars attended the wedding, including pro dancer Louis Van Amstel, who was the bride's partner during the show's All-Stars season in 2012.
 He posted a selfie from the wedding.